 NYC Hurricane Zone and Information

 Let Your Family Know You Are Safe and Look Up the Status of Others

 During an emergency call 212-237-8000, the College’s main phone number or visit John Jay's homepage for up-to-date information for students and employees.

 New York City has the greatest likelihood of being hit by hurricanes from August through October.
 Areas most likely to be impacted have been divided by the city into zones, numbered 1 through 6.
 Zone 1 is at the highest risk for flooding during a storm surge.
 You can see a map of the zones and enter your address and zip code into the Evacuation Zone Map to find out if you are in one of the zones.
 Once you determine your evacuation zone, the system will inform you of the nearest evacuation shelters.

-John Jay College is not located in a hurricane zone.
-Instead, certain John Jay facilities are often used by the city as an emergency shelter.
+John Jay College is located in Zone 6, which means the college is at a very low risk for flooding during a storm surge.
+Certain John Jay facilities are often used by the city as an emergency shelter.

 Evacuation Zone Map and Key

 Hurricane Watch - means that conditions are a threat within 48 hours.
 Review your hurricane plans.
 Get ready to act if a warning is issued, and stay informed.

 Hurricane Warning - means that conditions are expected within 36 hours.
 Complete your storm preparations and leave the area if directed to do so by authorities

 Visit the following websites National Hurricane Center (http://www.nhc.noaa.gov/) or National Forecast Maps (http://www.weather.gov/forecastmaps ) and use the tools provided to monitor a storm or any inclement weather in your region.